-Graduates with a degree in finance also gain a facility with spreadsheets and other software used to process and represent financial data.
+Graduates with a degree in finance also acquire the ability to deal with spreadsheets and with other software used to process and represent financial data.
 They learn to present financial information to clients and colleagues with varying levels of financial sophistication.

 An academic background in finance can be applied to a broad range of careers in virtually every industry.
 Before arriving at a final career direction, consider your unique combination of skills, interests, values, and personality traits.

 Top 10 Jobs for Finance Majors

 Here are some options to consider as you explore careers related to a finance degree.